Prathameshworks247/Global-Warming-Dashboard/README.md

 **An Interactive Dashboard for Visualizing Global Warming Trends**

-This Shiny app provides an intuitive interface to explore global warming trends using heatmaps and other visualizations.
+This Python Shiny app provides an intuitive interface to explore global warming trends using heatmaps and other visualizations.
 Users can interactively examine temperature changes, emissions data, and other climate indicators across time and geography.

 ---